Wild Turkey Hunting

 - A hunter must carry personal photo identification (such as a driver’s license) or a secondary form of positive identification while hunting.

 - Written permission is required to hunt on private land.

 - A hunting license is required to hunt wild turkeys (with exceptions).
 See Hunting Licenses, Stamps and Permits (Hunting Licenses) for Armed Forces information and hunting license costs, exceptions, purchasing, requirements and types.

 - There are tagging and checking requirements for all turkeys harvested.
-See Deer & Turkey Tagging & Checking for instructions.
+See Deer and Turkey Tagging and Checking for instructions (Deer & Turkey Tagging & Checking).

 - It is illegal to hunt turkeys with the aid of bait or over any baited area.
 Feed or bait placed for deer or other wildlife may be considered baiting if turkeys are being hunted.
 An area is considered by law to be baited for 10 days after the removal of the bait.
 Salt and mineral supplements are no longer considered as a source of bait for turkeys.

 - It is illegal to use recorded or electronically amplified calls, or use motorized or electronic turkey decoys.